Quick answer

 Step 5 — CEIDG registration

-Log in to biznes.gov.pl using your Profil Zaufany.
-Complete the CEIDG-1 form.
-Registration is free and effective from the date you specify — it can be backdated up to 7 days or forward-dated up to 6 months.
+The registration is completed online using your Profil Zaufany.
+The exact form sequence and field-by-field guidance are covered in The Business Setup and Freelancing Guide.
+Registration is free and effective from the date you specify — it can be backdated up to a statutory deadline or forward-dated up to a specific period.
 Choose the start date carefully — ZUS obligations begin from the registration date.

 Step 6 — Open a business bank account

 Not legally required but essential for clean bookkeeping.
-Open in the same branch visit as your personal account. mBank and ING offer zero-cost JDG accounts.
-The only additional document required is your CEIDG printout from ceidg.gov.pl.
+Open in the same branch visit as your personal account.
+Specific banks offer zero-cost JDG accounts.
+The correct options are covered in the Banking and Finance Essentials Guide.
+The only additional document required is your CEIDG printout from the business registration portal.

 Not certain which tax regime is right for your business activity?